SDL (Specification and Description Language) is a graphical specification

 SDL, defined in Z.100, has been evolving since the

 first recommendation in 1980.
-Every fourth year an updated revision of the
+Previously, every fourth year an updated revision of the

-language standard has been adopted.
+language standard was adopted.
 In 1992 Object Oriented features were

 included in SDL.
-The standard from1996, called SDL-96, introduced only minor
+The standard adopted in 1996, called SDL-96, introduced only minor

 Although SDL is widely used in the telecommunications field, it is